High Performance Habits Summary: Brendon Burchard’s Guide to Peak Performance

 Brendon Burchard is a world-renowned author, motivational speaker, and high-performance coach.
-He is best known for his groundbreaking work in the field of personal development and his influential books, such as The Charge, or The Millionaire Messenger.
+He is best known for his groundbreaking work in the field of personal development and his influential books, such as The Charge, The Millionaire Messenger, or High Performance Habits.
 And this article is the summary of his book High Performance Habits.

 His work has helped millions of people worldwide achieve success and happiness.
-In addition to his best-selling books, Brendon also runs several online courses, including his signature program High Performance Academy.
+In addition to his best-selling productivity book, Brendon also runs several online courses, including his signature program High Performance Academy.

 High Performance Habits Summary